easegress-io/easegress/doc/reference/filters.md

 ## GRPCProxy

-The gRPC filter is a proxy of the gRPC backend service.
-It supports both unary and stream, and used the package `pkg/util/objectpool` that is a highly abstract and general connection pool to manage the connection between the instance of easegress and the servers.You can read the `Configuration` below to understand the parameters of connection pool.
+The `GRPCProxy` filter is a proxy for gRPC backend service.
+It supports both unary RPCs and streaming RPCs.

-Below is one of the simplest gRPC configurations, it forwards the gRPC connection to `127.0.0.1:9095`.
+Below is one of the simplest `GRPCProxy` configurations, it forwards incoming gRPC connections to `127.0.0.1:9095`.

 ```yaml
 kind: GRPCProxy